 It’s about robots taking over the world.

-Each chapter is or tries to be inventive in finding a unique point of view, ie surveillance cameras, blogs written by characters, making the book perfect for killing time on long flights, vacation interludes, stopovers.
-This format, linked short stories from different perspectives, allow the reader to pick up the novel at any time without losing too much of the flow.
-It’s a mindless activity facilitated by minimal creativeness or inspiration within the pages.
+Each chapter is or tries to be inventive in finding a unique point of view, ie surveillance cameras, and blogs written by characters, making the book perfect for killing time on long flights, vacation interludes, and stopovers.
+This format linked short stories from different perspectives and allows the reader to pick up the novel at any time without losing too much of the flow.
+It’s a mindless activity facilitated by inventive creativity or inspiration within the pages.

-The chief nemesis was a major letdown.
-Archos felt bland, a cliche of all the other cliches before it.
+The super AI felt bland, its motivations unoriginal, a cliche of all the other cliches before it.
 When one is familiar with other maligned A.I beings one can’t help but feel that a big opportunity was lost here.
-I found Archos predictable and boring and somewhat unthreatening.
-Which is sad, because the rest of the writing here was otherwise fun and enjoyable, and the premise even more so.
+I found Archos predictable and dull and somewhat unthreatening.
+This is sad, because the rest of the writing here was otherwise fun and enjoyable, and the premise even more so.